 CAUTION: The database must be updated only while the aircraft is on the ground.
-The KLN 90B does not perform any navigation functions while the database is being updated.
-Since a database update takes approximately 10 minutes it is a good idea to turn off all electrical equipment on the aircraft except for the KLN 90B to avoid running down the aircraft battery.
+The KLN 900 does not perform any navigation functions while the database is being updated.
+Since a database update takes approximately 10 minutes it is a good idea to turn off all electrical equipment on the aircraft except for the KLN 900 to avoid running down the aircraft battery.

-NOTE: The disks sent to you can only be used to update one KLN 90B, although they can update this specific unit numerous times.
-The first time the disks are used in an update operation, a unique identification code from the KLN 90B being used is uploaded to the disks.
-These disks may be used in this specific KLN 90B an unlimited number of times which could be required if you switch back and forth between the North American and International data bases during one update cycle.
-These disks may not, however, be used to update other KLN 90Bs.
-This update protection ensures that Jeppesen Sanderson is properly compensated for the use of their NavDataTM.
+NOTE: 3.5" disks can only be used to update one KLN 900, although they can update this specific unit numerous times.
+The first time the disks are used in an update operation, a unique identification code from the KLN 900 being used is uploaded to the disks.
+These disks may be used in this specific KLN 900 an unlimited number of times which could be required if you switch back and forth between the Americas, Pacific, and Atlantic data bases during one update cycle.
+These disks may not, however, be used to update other KLN 900s.
+Similarly, a unique identification code is encrypted into all database updates downloaded from the Honeywell Internet site.

-Follow these steps to update the KLN 90B:
+Follow these steps to update the KLN 900:

-1. Plug the 9 pin female connector end of the interface cable into a COM serial port of the computer.
+1. Plug the 9-pin female connector end of the interface cable into a COM serial port of the computer.
 If the computer has COM 1 and COM 2 serial ports, either may be used.
-Some computers use a 9 pin COM serial port connector while other computers use a 25 pin connector.
-If the computer being used has a 9 pin connector, the interface cable connector will plug directly into the computer's 9 pin connector.
-If the computer's COM serial port uses a 25 pin connector, use the 25 pin to 9 pin adapter included in the PC interface kit to adapt the interface cable's connector to the computer's connector.
+Some computers use a 9-pin COM serial port connector while other computers use a 25-pin connector.
+If the computer being used has a 9-pin connector, the interface cable connector will plug directly into the computer's 9-pin connector.
+If the computer's COM serial port uses a 25-pin connector, use a 25-pin to 9-pin adapter to adapt the interface cable's connector to the computer's connector.

-2. Plug the other end of the interface cable (4 conductor male plug) into the data loader jack that is mounted in the aircraft.
+2. Plug the other end of the interface cable (4 conductor male plug) into the data loader jack on the front of the KLN 900.